 If we traced a pedal of yours or published a schematic, we understand that it’s probably alarming and disappointing to see the details of your work laid bare.
 Our goal isn’t to stick a knife in you or your company, and that’s not at all what is happening here.
 We’re reasonable, and we hope you are too.

 However, since the first thought is often toward legal remedy, we have to first offer some legal perspective before we get to the broader discussion of ethics.

 Comparative use of trademarks

 We generally try to include the name of the commercial product that one of our projects is based on, and many of those company or product names are trademarked.
-In using trademarked names to compare our circuit, it falls squarely under fair use and is fully allowable under United States trademark law with regard to comparative advertising, as the Aion FX product does in fact compare to the commercial pedal in the ways that we claim.
+In using trademarked names to compare our circuit, it falls squarely under fair use and is fully allowable under United States trademark law with regard to comparative advertising, as the Aion FX product does compare to the commercial pedal in the ways that we claim.

 We do not in any way represent our products (printed circuit boards and electronic components) as a replica or imitation of a fully assembled and working pedal, and we do not use copyrighted logos or artwork anywhere except in photographs of the original pedal.
 There is no chance that anyone would mistake our product as being endorsed by the commercial entity whose name we mention for comparative purposes, and we are in no way attempting to pass it off as such.
-We disclaim any and all affiliations with commercial entities unless otherwise noted.
+We disclaim any and all affiliations with these commercial entities unless otherwise noted.

 At times, there have been claims that a schematic or printed circuit board layout (even if it is re-drawn) is intellectual property.
 Legally speaking, “intellectual property” is just an umbrella term for its subsets: 1) patents, 2) copyrights, 3) trademarks, and 4) trade secrets.
 Therefore, any legal claim of an intellectual property violation must more specifically invoke one of the subsets.
 “Intellectual property” has no legal meaning on its own.